raspberrypilearning/3D-scene/en/step_6.md

 --- task ---
 Add code to run `sounds`{:class="block3sound"} blocks where you want sound in your project.

-Have a look at these how to’s depending on what kind of soundtrack you want to use:
+Have a look at the how to’s below that will help you to add the kind of sounds that you want for your project:

 --- collapse ---